Qatar eVisa Requirements

 Passport

-A valid passport with at least six months’ validity remaining
+A coloured copy of the passport’s bio-data page with at least six months’ validity remaining is required.

 Applicant Photo